playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-transparent-elements/index.md

 </template>
 ```

 > It's worth mentioning that even if it shows nothing on screen, the `template` element is still in the DOM itself, waiting to be utilized in other ways.
-While explaining "why" a `template` element renders nothing by default is outside of the scope of this book, it is expected behavior.
+While explaining "why" an HTML `template` element renders nothing by default is outside of the scope of this book, it is expected behavior.

 However, if you add a `v-for`, `v-if`, or a `v-slot` (we'll touch on what a `v-slot` is in [our "Content Reference" chapter](/posts/ffg-fundamentals-content-reference)), it will remove the `<template>` and only render out the children.